Nef River

 The Nef River is a river of Chile.
-The river has its source at a proglacial lake, which is feed by Nef Glacier.
+The river is 30 kn and has its source at a proglacial lake (Northern Ice Fields) which is fed by the Nef Glacier.
 It flows in a generally easterly direction until it discharges into the Baker River.
+The confluence of the Nef and Baker is a popular destination with beautiful views of the waters.